In LatinAmerican Post we remember Bernardo Bertolucci who died on November 26

 Many movie lovers will remember The Last Emperor, which is not only his most awarded film, but the one that marked a before and after in the career of this renowned Italian teacher.
 In addition to the nine Oscars, with this film Bertolucci also won two Golden Globes, a Golden Lion, a Golden Palm, a Cesar Award and a BAFTA.
 The film tells the story of Aisin Gioro Puyi, the last emperor of China, who ascended the throne at age three; as well as China's transition to communism, Stehlik mentions.

 It is based on Puyi's autobiographical book and is the one that consolidated it worldwide.
-According to The New York Times, this film "is distinguished by its beautiful recreation of the ceremonial and lacquered interior of the Forbidden City, where Puyi was imprisoned for virtually 12 years after the tottering dynasty collapsed into nothingness in 1912."
+According to The New York Times, this film "is distinguished by its beautiful recreation of the ceremonial and lacquered interior of the Forbidden City, where Puyi was imprisoned for virtually 12 years after the tottering dynasty collapsed IGNORE INTO nothingness in 1912."
 This, in addition, is a tape that received the approval of the Chinese government to be shot in the Forbidden City.
 His script also received this nod, as the same media highlights.

 Why is it a movie legend?